April 10, 2025

 Jory, hikingfeet.com

-The best hiking boot and hiking shoe brands are (in alphabetical order) Altra, Asolo, Hoka, KEEN, La Sportiva, LOWA, Merrell, Oboz, Salewa, Salomon, Scarpa, Tecnica, Topo Athletic, and Vasque.*
+I've personally worn most of the best hiking boot and hiking shoe brands.
+That's a benefit of working in the outdoor gear industry and hiking more than 1000 miles every year.
+In my experience, the best brands for hiking footwear are (in alphabetical order) Altra, Asolo, HOKA, KEEN, La Sportiva, LOWA, Merrell, Oboz, Salomon, Scarpa, and Topo Athletic.

-Your best brand is the one that best fits your feet and best matches your hikes.
-That's why Hiking Feet's brand recommendations highlight the "best fit" and "best match" for each brand—as well as its best hiking boots, hiking shoes, and trail running shoes for hiking.
-My hiking boot and hike shoe brand list should help you narrow your choices down to the best brand(s) for your body, budget, and hiking style.
+Your best brand is the one that best fits your feet and best matches your hikes—not the most recommended brand on Reddit or Facebook.
+That's why Hiking Feet's brand recommendations highlight the "best fit" and "best match" for each brand.
+Plus, I've picked out each brand's best hiking boots, hiking shoes, and trail running shoes to narrow down your choices.
+My hiking boot and hiking shoe brand list should help you narrow your choices down to the best brand(s) for your body, your budget, and your hiking style.

 This post includes affiliate links.
 Hiking Feet may receive a small commission if you click on a link and make a qualifying purchase.
 That doesn't cost you anything and lets you support this site's free and independent content.

 Altra specializes in running shoes, not hiking shoes.
 However, some hikers absolutely swear by Altra's wide toe boxes and "zero drop" from heel to toe—especially thru-hikers.
-The brand has a roomy fit and removes the extra heel cushioning and mid-foot structure of traditional running shoes to make it uncomfortable if you don't run/hike on the balls of your feet.
-If you prefer a narrower fit, walk on your heels, or want a supportive trail shoe, steer clear of this brand.
+The brand has a extra-roomy fit and removes the extra heel cushioning and mid-foot structure of traditional running shoes to encourage "natural" landings on the balls of your feet.
+If you prefer a snug or narrow fit, walk on your heels, or want foot or ankle support, steer clear of this brand.
 Altra's philosophy is that people should rely on their lower bodies—not their shoes—for cushioning, stability, and support.
 This is one of the best brands for hikers who don't want a standard fit or a traditional hiking shoe.

 See my full Altra brand review